The Missing Templar Fleet of La Rochelle

 The Templar's had the resources and the infrastructure to maintain the growth and dominance of the catholic faith for centuries.
-But their lofty position put them at odds with the growing powers of the King's and Queen's of Europe.
+But their lofty position put them at odds with the growing powers of the royal houses throughout the continent of Europe.
 When the King of France moved to crush the Templar order, he did so only when Pope Clement V was at his weakest.
 The king also made sure that the Templar's were in no position to fight back, by acting out with a detailed plan.

 - Lost Treasure Ships of the British Isles.